More layoffs at Indiana factory Trump made deal to keep open

 About 400 workers were laid off in 2017 and another 230 will be this year, a company spokeswoman said.

-Rexnord Corp.
-(RXN.N), just down the road from Carrier, closed in November, laying off 300 workers represented by the same local steelworkers union as the Carrier employees.
+Rexnord Corp., just down the road from Carrier, closed in November, laying off 300 workers represented by the same local steelworkers union as the Carrier employees.

 Trump wrote on Twitter shortly after touring Carrier that Rexnord, which also relocated operations to Mexico, was “rather viciously firing” its workers.
 “This is happening all over our country.
 No more!”
 Trump wrote.